pagadesantosh/all_about_front_end/README.md

 6. Folder Web_dev
 7. Folder interview_questions_company_based

-Note: If you are looking for 20+ to 30 LPA job then you have to add below for sure (this takes time)
+Note: If you are looking for 20+ to 30 LPA job then you have to add below (this takes time) considering you completed above ones 😊

 1. problem_solving_coding entire folder
 2. Coding patterns entire folder